A society in which everyone has access to the educational, social and life-enriching benefits of the creative arts.

 To use the creative arts to connect, empower, inspire and upskill society’s most disadvantaged and vulnerable people, raising aspirations, building self-esteem, reducing isolation and enhancing wellbeing.

-1. To tackle inequality by giving society’s most disadvantaged and vulnerable people free access to the benefits of the creative arts.
+1. To tackle inequality by giving society’s most disadvantaged and vulnerable people free access to the educational, social and life-enriching benefits of the creative arts.

 2. To engage participants in tailored projects led by exceptional professional artists in areas where provision is poor and engagement is low.